Jmcgee01125/ObsidiaMC-Discord-Console/README.md

     1) Add "DISCORD_TOKEN=<your bot's Discord token>" to the file, e.g. DISCORD_TOKEN=abcdefg

+    2) Yes, you will need to make your own Discord bot account:

+        1) Go to discord.com/developers and create a new application.

+        2) Go to the bot tab and make it a bot, then get the token.

+        3) Go to OAuth2 -> URL Generator and invite your bot with the following:

+            1) "bot" and "applications.commands" scopes.

+            2) "Send Messages" and "Use Slash Commands" bot permissions.

 4) Start the program by running \_\_main__.py.

     1) Quit by using Ctrl+C in the terminal that the program runs in.